 Combining all of the components listed above make this the most nutritious way of eating on the planet.
 It provides our body with all essential amino acids, essential fatty acids, vitamins and minerals.

 Not only are sprouts a powerhouse of life force energy, they are economically and environmentally friendly as well.
 Sprouts can be grown anywhere in the world all year round.
 At a time when people are concerned about cost of living and food shortages, it is less than half of a dollar to grow a pound of fresh green organic sprouts.
 It requires only minutes of your time per day This also relieves a burden on the earth, which some modern agricultural practices as well as animal and fish farming have created.

-Ken Blue is a graduate of the Hippocrates Health Educator Program and has been the Executive Chef at Hippocrates for four years.
+Ken Blue is a graduate of the Hippocrates Health Educator Program and is the Executive Chef at Hippocrates.
 Previously Ken owned and operated his own vegetarian restaurant in Baltimore, Maryland which earned “The Best Restaurant for Vegetarians” award.
 In addition to his food preparation and kitchen management responsibilities, Ken finds time to teach tai chi and qigong classes at the institute.